 The Pana’ewa Rainforest Zoo is the only tropical zoo in the United States.
 You can visit a variety of rainforest animals and endangered Hawaiian animals, such as spider monkeys, lemurs, nene geese (the Hawaiian State bird), and over 80 other animal species.
 Read more about the Pana’ewa Rainforest Zoo.

 Mehana brewing company

 The Hilo Farmers Market is a must-visit if you are in town on a Wednesday or Saturday.
 Over 200 local farmers and artists sell their produce, crafts, gift items and tropical flowers in a festive outdoor atmosphere that recalls back to the old “plantation” days of early Hilo.
-Read more about the Hilo Farmers Market and/or about all Farmers Markets around Hilo
+Read more about the Hilo Farmers Market and the 5 other farmers markets in and close to Hilo.

 Lyman museum and mission house